 How to plan the best trip to Destin Florida

-We drove from San Antonio to Pensacola (about a 12 hour drive including stops) and then continued on to Destin after spending two days in Pensacola.
-Destin is about 40 miles from Pensacola but the drive takes about 90 minutes, due to a combination of two-lane roads and terrible traffic.
-Part of the traffic in Destin is due to my visiting during the high season and part is due to an ongoing road construction project that will make the roads better and easier to travel.
+We drove from San Antonio to Pensacola (about a 12-hour drive including stops) and then continued to Destin after spending two days in Pensacola.
+Destin is about 40 miles from Pensacola but the drive takes about 90 minutes, due to a combination of two-lane roads and the notoriously terrible traffic.

 Where to stay in Destin Florida

-Vacation rentals of all sizes and price points are available.
-We stayed in a beachfront two bedroom two and a half bath unit with a full kitchen.
+My two kids and I stayed in a beachfront two-bedroom two and a half bath unit with a full kitchen.
 There was a sleeper sofa in the living room so the place could have accommodated a larger family than just the three of us.
 As a parent traveling with young children, I can't stress how important it is to have some space from them at the end of the day.

 Henderson Beach State Park

 State parks are such a big part of our lives in Texas that I love to visit state parks when I travel.
 Henderson Beach State Park is a great place to go camping, hike, enjoy the Destin beaches, check out wildlife, or go hiking.

 The park's website lists the types of wildlife you might expect to see and I was surprised to see bobcats listed.
 We did not see any – they are very shy – and I think your chances would probably be better in the very early or late hours.